-- (1) Wash the terminal with hot water if it is contaminated, and apply grease to the terminals after washing. - A Battery gas can explode.
-Keep sparks and flames away from batteries. - A Always wear protective glasses when working with batteries. - ♠ Do not stain clothes or skin with electrolyte as it is acid. - Be careful not to get the electrolyte in eyes.
-Wash with clean water and go to the doctor if it enters the eyes. - Make sure to keep the batteries fully charged at all times, when operating the machine in cold weather.
+- (1) The fan belt must depress the specified value when the midpoint between the generator and fan pulley is depressed. - ▲ If the belt is stretched beyond the adjustment allowance, or there are cuts or cracks, replace the V-belt. - Specification : 10~12 mm (0.4~0.5 in) - (1) Wash the terminal with hot water if it is contaminated, and apply grease to the terminals after washing. - A Battery gas can explode.
+Keep sparks and flames away from batteries. - Always wear protective glasses when working with batteries. - ▲ Do not stain clothes or skin with electrolyte as it is acid.

+Be careful not to get the electrolyte in eyes.
+Wash with clean water and go to the doctor if it enters the eyes.

+Make sure to keep the batteries fully charged at all times, when operating the machine in cold weather.